ArshamEbr/Muxless-GPU-Passthrough/README.md

 F2: locate into there: `cd UEFITool`

-F3: run the script: `./unixbuild.sh`
+F3: run the script: `cmake UEFIExtract` and then run `make`

-F4: move it over to VbiosFinder's 3rdparty folder: `mv UEFIExtract/UEFIExtract ../VBiosFinder/3rdparty`
+F4: move it over to VbiosFinder's 3rdparty folder: `mv uefiextract ../VBiosFinder/3rdparty/UEFIExtract`

 F5: go back to where you was: `cd ..`